Are we entering a new era of openness in the NHS?

 Posted on 31st March 2016

 At a Global Patient Safety Summit earlier this month, it was announced that for the first time health trusts in England have been ranked on their ability to learn from mistakes, in what is set to be an annual occurrence.
-The measure comes against a backdrop of Health Secretary Jeremy Hunt recognising that ‘every week there are potentially 150 avoidable deaths in our hospitals’.
+The measure comes against a backdrop of Health Secretary Jeremy Hunt recognising that ‘every week there are potentially 150 avoidable deaths due to medical negligence in our hospitals’.

 Trusts have been scored on the fairness and effectiveness of their procedures for reporting errors; near misses and incidents; staff confidence and security in reporting unsafe clinical practice; and the percentage of staff who feel able to contribute towards improvements at their trust.
 Out of a total of 230 trusts, 18 were ranked outstanding and 102 good, whilst 78 gave ‘cause for significant concern’ and 32 had a ‘poor reporting culture’.